1

 When terminating a lease agreement, the landlord must issue proper notice to the tenant months before the rental property needs to be vacated.

-Sell the California Rental with the Help of a Real Estate Agent
+Sell the Rental with the Help of a Real Estate Agent

 sell the rental with the help of a real estate agent California

-As mentioned, you can legally sell a house on the traditional real estate market even with tenants in it in California.
+As mentioned, you can legally sell a house on the traditional real estate market even with tenants in it.
 In doing this, real estate agents would be of great help.

 Note, however, that it would be difficult to find potential buyers who are interested in a house with tenants.